Oil falls even as supply concerns ease

 Oil drilling rigs

 Both crude benchmarks rose more than 2% on Nov.
-14 after exports were suspended at the port of Novorossiysk and a terminal belonging to the Caspian Pipeline Union, affecting the equivalent of 2% of global supplies.
+14 after exports from the Russian port were suspended, affecting the equivalent of 2% of global supplies.
 The port resumed loading oil on Nov.
 16, easing some concerns about supply disruptions.

 Comments {{getCommentCount()}}